 Expert Tip: Avoid stuff like I felt like creating a story that resonates with mine in this essay.

 This type of hook is also known as the declaration hook.
 A strong statement hook refers to a sentence that makes an assertive claim on an issue or concern or topic.
-Mostly, statement hooks connect with the thesis statement to bring out the focus of the essay.
+Mostly, statement hooks connect with the thesis statement to bring out the essay's focus.

-A declaration hook is a useful technique as it does not seek the opinion of the readers.
-Instead, it invites the readers to stay calm as see you argue your support for the statement.
+A declaration hook is useful as it does not seek the readers' opinion.
+Instead, it invites the readers to stay calm as you argue your support for the statement.

 Examples: